DeFilippis/academic-kickstart/content/home/judging.md

 Such that the larger this value, the greater the answer favors Democrats.
 We award the questions that maximize the above quantities.

--Qualitative questions should be submitted *with* four multiple-choice answers.
+* Qualitative questions should be submitted *with* four multiple-choice answers.
 We expect that the majority of quantitative questions will involve the "Knowledge Desert" category, although you are free to submit qualitative questions to the "False Belief" category.
 See the "rules tab" for examples.
 To determine the best questions we will take the difference between the rate of Democrats/Republicans who got the answer right and the rate of Republicans/Democrats who got the answer right.

 For Republican "Knowledge Desert" questions (questions Republicans are likely to get wrong), we compute the following: